brainbrian/brainbrian-next/content/posts/2021-06-25-surfing-through-a-pandemic/index.md

     - 'los-angeles'
     - 'surf'
     - 'surfing'
+excerpt: 'So much has happened in the past year.
+Going through a pandemic while living on the westside of LA has been a trip.
+The pandemic is littered with memories, unlike any others.'
 ---

 So much has happened in the past year.
 Going through a pandemic while living on the westside of LA has been a trip.
 The pandemic is littered with memories, unlike any others.